 Traditionally, fall is the most robust time for fairs and a lighter spring season.
 LEAP recommends juniors plan to complete college visits by May 1st - we explained why in a different post.
 In line with our thinking, you'll see the NACAC "spring season" fairs (yes, they start in winter!) will wrap up right around May 1 as well then resume in September.
 There just aren't many options during the summer months.

 In planning to attend a college fair, we recommend you register in advance (virtual fairs actually require this), check out the full list of colleges attending and determine your target schools for connection, find any special sessions your target schools may be offering, and do your homework.
 The homework for fairs and college hosted virtual visits are the same as we describe below.

-College Virtual Visits
+How To Do College Virtual Visits

-While currently virtual, these same concepts can mostly be applied to in-person visits as well.
+These same concepts can mostly be applied to in-person visits as well.

 Colleges offer three types of visits: general information sessions on the school as a whole which includes admission and financial aid; campus tours; academic close-ups.
 You'll want to plan well in advance as there are caps on the number of people who can attend both in-person and virtually.
-You'll want a minimum of 2 weeks notice, but when visit season is "hot" such as spring they can fill even 5 to 6 weeks in advance.
+You'll want a minimum of 2 weeks notice, but when visit season is "hot" they can fill even 5 to 6 weeks in advance.
 Plan ahead!

 While things are virtual, you'll find both live and recorded events.
 Take advantage of both and like the college fairs, do your homework (pre-work) to make the most of your engagement.